bosihou/Density_Estimation_Network_Application/README.md

 ## License

+All source code is made available under a BSD 3-clause license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
 See LICENSE.md for the full license text.